keenlabs/Keen-Docs/source/data_analysis/timeframe.rst

 Timeframes can be specified in two different ways:

-* :ref:`relative timeframes` - a timeframe that is relative to now.
+* :ref:`relative-timeframes` - a timeframe that is relative to now.
 Example: last week
-* :ref:`absolute timeframes` - a timeframe that is specified by two points in time.
+* :ref:`absolute-timeframes` - a timeframe that is specified by two points in time.
 Example: April 1st, 2012 at 4:00pm until April 15th, 2012 at 4:00pm.

-.. _relative timeframes:
+.. _relative-timeframes:

 Relative Timeframes
 ===================